Place in world as coffee exporter (13/14):

 Brunca (20% of production)

-Some fine quality Specialty grade coffee is produced in the highest altitudes but much of the production is HB and grown on large Fairtrade cooperatives.
+Some fine quality Specialty grade coffee is produced in the highest altitudes of this region, but much of the production is HB and grown on large Fairtrade cooperatives.

 The remaining 5% of coffee cultivated in Costa Rica is found in Guanacaste, Orosi and Turrialba at lower altitudes of around 600-900m.